Cosmos-0118/TidyWindow/docs/essentials.md

 Many essential tasks support a "dry-run" or preview mode that shows what would happen without making any changes:

--   **Storage Declutter**: Preview what files would be deleted and how much space would be reclaimed
 -   **System Health Scanner**: Preview which SFC/DISM operations would run
 -   **Windows Defender Repair**: Preview scan types and service operations
 -   **Print Spooler Recovery**: Preview service restarts and queue operations